Potential ROI on Hiring A Virtual Assistant

 Ensuring Billing Compliance

 A medical billing company should be HIPAA compliant to provide its services.
-The Health Insurance Portability and Accountability Act (HIPAA) sets the standard for the protection of sensitive patient data.
-Licensed medical billing companies will have physical, process, and network security measures in place to ensure total compliance.
+The Health Insurance Portability and Accountability Act (HIPAA) sets the standard for protecting sensitive patient data.
+Licensed medical billing companies will have physical, process, and network security measures to ensure compliance.
 Compliance will be deeply integrated into all their operations.